awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/logging-aws-marketplace-api-calls-with-aws-cloudtrail.md

 }
 ```

-### Example: MeterUsage on AMIs<a name="example-aws-marketplace-log-file-entries-meterusage-amis"></a>
+### Example: `MeterUsage` on AMIs<a name="example-aws-marketplace-log-file-entries-meterusage-amis"></a>

-The following example shows a CloudTrail log entry that demonstrates the `MeterUsage` action from the AWS Marketplace Metering Service for AMIs\.
+The following example shows a CloudTrail log entry that demonstrates the `MeterUsage` action from the AWS Marketplace Metering Service for Amazon Machine Images \(AMIs\)\.
+When an AMI product with custom metering from AWS Marketplace is deployed in the buyer's AWS account, the software from the AMI calls `MeterUsage` within the buyer's AWS account to report usage each hour\.
+This CloudTrail log entry is logged in the buyer's AWS account\.

 ```
 {